If you wish to get married in Norway but do not have a permanent residence permit here, you must submit documentation to the Tax Administration.

 - Citizens from countries outside the Nordic region must submit documentation (only in Norwegian) showing that they are legally resident in Norway (only in Norwegian).
 The documentation must consist of original documents or copies certified by a Norwegian public authority.

 Documentation from a country outside the Nordic region must be legalised or endorsed with an apostille by the authorities in the country in which it was issued.
+It's five to six weeks of processing.

 Where should I send the documents?